-When it comes to setting up a land trust, the best time to set one up is right away.
-This means setting it up as soon as you purchase your property.
-The reason for doing this is because this way, your name will never be on record that you own anything.
-Not only will this protect your property from creditors, but it will also keep them from using the Uniform Fraudulent Conveyance Act on you to gain your assets.
+When it comes to setting up a land trust, the best time to set one up is as soon as you purchase your property.
+The reason for doing this is to keep your name off the property records.
+Not only will this protect your property from creditors, but it will also keep them from using the Uniform Fraudulent Conveyance Act to gain your assets.

-Once you buy your property, have it in your name at first and then form a land trust with either a private trustee or an institutional trustee, whichever you prefer, right before you close on the property.
+When you are buying a property, form a land trust with either a private trustee or an institutional trustee immediately before you close on the property.
 This is the best way to set the land trust up to keep your ownership private.